sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(getHoursSinceLastChange(36000)).toBe(10) -->

-A seasoned developer would likely guess that 3600 is the number of seconds in an hour, but the actual number is less important than what this code does, and we can make it clear by moving the magic number to a constant:
+A seasoned developer would likely guess that 3600 is the number of seconds in an hour, but the actual number is less important to understand what this code does than the meaning of this number.
+We can make the meaning clearer by moving the magic number into a constant:

 ```js
 const SECONDS_IN_AN_HOUR = 3600;